LSAT PREP & ONE-ON-ONE TUTORING

 Talk with a Test Prep Expert

-ADDITIONAL LSAT PREP RESOURCES
+FREE LSAT PREP RESOURCES

 The Law School Admission Test (LSAT) is created by the Law School Admissions Council (LSAC)and is used for admission to law schools throughout the United States.
 As the LSAT is the most difficult of all the standardized tests used for graduate admissions, preparation tends to be extensive, often lasting six or more months and involving numerous practice tests.
 Most students test two or three times, with the dates scheduled far in advance.